LLNL/Sina/python/README.md

 available on the wheelhouse hosted on the Open Computing Facility (OCF) at Lawrence Livermore National Laboratory.
 The second file contains no flags.
 The links.txt file is included in other requirements files to ensure the options are consistent for the build and testing processes.
+The makefile will create a softlink to the appropriate file; if you're doing this manually, you'll need to link requirements/links.txt to the appropriate file yourself.

 Once you've set up your requirements/links.txt, you can use our dev requirements file (<sina_root>/python/requirements/development.txt) to install